-Dr Matteo Millan is Associate Professor of Contemporary History at the University of Padova (Italy).
+Dr Andrea Azzarelli is a post-doc fellow at the University of Padua.
+(Italy).

 The project seeks to compare the practices, social backgrounds and political cultures of armed associations, and their connections with more general contexts, such as State, Church, other social movements and political cultures, in all major states of pre-WWI Europe.